fl4shk/fling/README.md

-# Frost
+# Flark
-Frost is a custom programming language for which a compiler is being developed.
-The compiler itself is just called `frost`.
+Flark is a custom programming language for which a compiler is being developed.
+The compiler itself is just called `flark`.

 Limitations of C++ are what really drove the creation of this project.